daniela-veloz/WebSocketChat/README.md

 **Alternative considered**: HTTP with polling would be simpler but introduces latency and higher server load.

-### Why In-Memory Storage?
+### Why SQLite Storage?

-The application uses Python dictionaries to store message history in memory:
+The application uses SQLite for persistent message storage:

+- **Persistent storage**: Messages survive server restarts
-- **Simplicity**: No database setup, configuration, or dependencies required
+- **Zero configuration**: No separate database server needed
-- **Performance**: Instant read/write operations with O(1) lookup time
+- **Lightweight**: Single file database, included in Python standard library
+- **ACID compliance**: Reliable data integrity with transaction support
-- **Development speed**: Perfect for prototyping and learning WebSocket concepts
+- **Performance**: Fast for single-user and small-scale applications
-- **Minimal overhead**: No database connection management or query optimization needed
+- **Portability**: Database is a single file that can be easily backed up

 **Trade-offs**:
-- Messages are lost when the server restarts
-- No scalability across multiple server instances
+- Not suitable for high-concurrency scenarios (thousands of simultaneous writes)
-- Limited by available RAM
+- Limited scalability for distributed systems

-**When to migrate**: For production use, replace with Redis (for speed) or PostgreSQL/MongoDB (for persistence and complex queries).
+- Single file can become large over time

+**Alternative implementation available**: The codebase includes `ClientDataInMemDb` for in-memory storage, useful for testing or when persistence is not required.

 ### Why This Message Protocol?